dhmuralikrishna/Git101/README.md

 Redo all changes.
 Dont provide the commiitid git reset --hard

+Redo changes on a file.
+Go to a directory cd directory-path git checkout f08a63ff4 -- filename

 git reset [commit]
 Undo all commits and have the committed changes in pending changes.